The Creative Process: Part One – Film Making

 Fronted by Sam Gott & Charlie Ray, the duo have had a hugely successful start to their careers.
 Their rapidly expanding list of clients is one that would make any creative studio proud.
+No doubt they are increasing the overall revenue that their company receives too.
+So much so, that they may need to contact somewhere similar to GeekBooks, (https://www.geekbooks.com.au/) to help with their accounts if their success continues.
+This isn’t a bad thing, it’s good, as every business and filmmaker wants to be the best they can be.
 Their reputation is built upon a solid platform of continuously delivering stunning and engaging filming projects.
 They’re also super cool guys too.
 We love em’.
 Our paths have crossed several times in the past year, most notably with Milton Keynes Museum.
 Where here at westfourstreet we are currently working on the rebranding of the museum, the Wise Guys delivered a video which is quite simply, stunning.
 You can check it out a bit further down.

 Like us, they too scooped gold at the recent MK Digital Awards and went one step further by being crowned champions at the Digital Awards Champions ceremony held in London last month.
 Back when we won our award we had the pleasure of sharing a table with them and it comes as no surprise that we were keen to share some more time with them and ask them about their own personal creative process and approach to creative projects.

 Q1.
 When you meet with a new or existing client, what do you set to establish from the first meeting or brief and what are some of the key questions you would typically ask them?